-As Community Lodging’s Program Director, Melanie oversees the daily operations of our learning centers, two staff members, and an Americorps volunteer.
+As Community Lodging’s Program Director, Melanie oversees the daily operations of our learning centers, a staff member, and an Americorps volunteer.
 She establishes the curriculum for the after school and summer enrichment youth programs and ensures the team is in compliance with program goals.
 Melanie joined the Peace Corps after graduating from the University of Virginia, spending two years in Honduras working on health and wellness programs for schools and community groups.
 Afterwards she earned her MSW from the University of Pennsylvania, then worked in several leadership positions in Philadelphia and the District of Columbia.
 Melanie loves Ted Talks, her family, yoga, the color red, and her volunteer position at King Street Cats.

 As site coordinator at Fifer Learning Center, Gwen oversees the planning and implementation of learning center activities and collaborates with school personnel and community partners.
 She plans and develops after school curriculum to meet the individual needs of participating students and monitors and assesses student progress.
 Gwen also heads up our girls’ and boys’ mentoring program.
 Gwen is a former classroom teacher who has over seven years of experience working in non-profit educational programming.
 She holds a B.S. in Elementary Education from Appalachian State University.

 Jasmin brings over a decade of experience in the non-profit sector, specializing in housing and homelessness issues.
 In her role at Community Lodgings, Jasmin oversees all aspects of a comprehensive development program to provide long-term funding stability for the organization.
 Jasmin holds a Bachelor of Arts in Communications from Frostburg State University.
 She completed the Executive Certificate program in Nonprofit Management at George Washington University and the Nonprofit Roundtable’s 2010-2011 Future Executive Director Fellowship Program.
 This busy mom of three enjoys hitting the rail trail, reading a good book and spending time with family.